neopragma/self-start-ruby/README.md

 Now you know:

-a.
-Ruby is a dynamically-typed language.
+1. Ruby is a dynamically-typed language.
-b.
-A dynamically-typed language determines the appropriate class for each object by examining its contents.
+1. A dynamically-typed language determines the appropriate class for each object by examining its contents.
-c.
-You don't have to declare the type or class of variables in a dynamically-typed language.
+1. You don't have to declare the type or class of variables in a dynamically-typed language.
-d.
-Within certain limits, a dynamically-typed language can convert the type of a variable from one class to another depending on how the variable is used.
+1. Within certain limits, a dynamically-typed language can convert the type of a variable from one class to another depending on how the variable is used.
-e.
-When ruby can't guess how to convert the type of a variable, you can call a method on the variable to convert it explicitly to another type, provided the particular conversion makes sense.
+1. When ruby can't guess how to convert the type of a variable, you can call a method on the variable to convert it explicitly to another type, provided the particular conversion makes sense.

 #### 20. You can define your own methods.